zi-hui/tp/docs/DeveloperGuide.md

 5. On execute(), the ingredient is added based on the category into the ingredient’s list.

 #### 4.1.2.
 List all/ specific ingredient(s)

+The listing of Ingredients feature shows the user the existing data that is added by the user.
+The user is also able to specify which category would they want to display.
+Command usage: `listingredient all` will show the details of all ingredients which have the following attributes:  category `all`

+#### 4.1.2.1.
+Implementation
+{insert sequence diagram}
+Steps for `listingredient all` command:
+1. The user enters  `listingredient all`.
+2. `KitchenHelper` calls `Parser#parseUserCommand()` which splits the user’s input into 2 parts and enters a switch case for execution.
+3. `parseUserCommand` in the Parser object will call its own method `Parser#prepareListIngredient`.
+4. `prepareListIngredient` will first validate if the user's input is belongs to `all/dairy/drink/fruit/meat/miscellaneous/staple/vegetable`, following, it will return the items belonging into the category, otherwise it will throw an `InvalidCommand` along with the syntax of `listingredient command`
+5. On execute(), the ingredient in the list will be printed out.
 #### 4.1.3.
 Delete all/ specific ingredients(s)
 #### 4.1.4.
 Search for ingredients based on keyword(s)